shailykhamesra/squad_parking_space/README.md

 4. For easing the development process I have maintained not to use any hard coded values rather I have used constant file to have a single source of truth.
 5. For the error messages I have maintained a object with error message and code so that it becomes super easy to trace the error of a huge system.
 6. All the test are marker with the pytest marker so that on specifying one single marker we can run all relevant tests at one shot.
+7. Comments have been added at all the required places for the newbies to be at ease.